Every pastor wants to know how to reach the post-christian community..

-But God calls us to bear true witness to his deeds on earth:
+But the Lord calls us to bear true witness to his deeds on earth:

 “Oh, give thanks to the LORD, call upon His name; Make known His deeds among the peoples” (Psalm 105:1).

-This doesn’t mean we have to be glib about the goodness of God, never admitting doubt, struggle, or questions.
+This doesn’t mean we have to be glib about the goodness of the Lord, never admitting doubt, struggle, or questions.

-But it does mean that of whatever truth in Scripture God convicts us by his Spirit, we speak it without apology.
+But it does mean that of whatever truth in Scripture the Lord convicts us by his Spirit, we speak it without apology.